ngencokamin/Rocky-Horror-Picture-Bot/README.md

-Dumb little discord bot that yell Rocky Horror callbacks when you say a character's name
+Dumb little discord bot that yells Rocky Horror callbacks when you say a character's name